NeillM/examsys/testing/javascript/tests/readme.txt

 ------------

 This must contain the name of the directory, this is to ensure that the suite has been configured correctly and is in the correct location.
+The name must consist of letters and numbers only.

 $setup->required_js
 -------------------